opengdpr/OpenDSR/SUPPORTERS.md

-An ongoing list of companies and organizations that have implemented the OpenGDPR Spec:
+An ongoing list of companies and organizations that have implemented the OpenCompliance/OpenGDPR Spec:
 - mParticle
 - AppsFlyer
+- Singular